scky10/alx_python/python-more_data_structures/README.md

-this is the  last readme
+this my third and last project in the 2nd week of python.